SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

     (swift) joinString("hello", toString: "world")
     // r1 : String = "hello world"

+With the exception of the first selector part, the selector parts may be provided in any order:

+.. testcode:: selectorStyle

+    (swift) joinString("hello", withJoiner: "-", toString: "world")
+    // r1 : String = "hello-world"

 If a parameter name is omitted from a selector-style declaration, the parameter is automatically given the same name as its selector part.
 Default values are still allowed: